score-p/scorep_libwrap_examples/qt5/qtgui-and-qtwidgets/wrapper/README.md

 Wrapping libraries based on symbols being present in the target library means that this technique is unable to intercept any inlined function calls.

-libclang`'s ability to detect to-be-inlined functions in header files improved with LLVM 3.9.
+libclang's ability to detect to-be-inlined functions in header files improved with LLVM 3.9.
 For LLVM versions <= 3.8 the library wrapper generator will likely generate function wrappers for functions that are inlined and cannot be wrapped.
 The workflow will provide you with a warning and what